nxdal02/Vehicle-Stock-Mananger-2.0-frontend/README.md

 Using ReactJS\
 Features implemented so far:\
-Add Car\
+Add Car to inventory\
+Remove Car from inventory\
-View all inventory
+View all inventory\

 # Getting Started with Create React App